 What Experts Have to Say

 Clearly, THC is a no-go for pets.
 But what about CBD?
-The proof is in the pudding at Cornell University, where dogs given CBD showed a “clinically significant reduction in pain and an increase in activity.”
+The proof is in the pudding at Cornell University, where dogs given CBD showed a “clinically significant reduction in discomfort and an increase in activity.”
 It’s promising, but there isn’t a lot of scientific research prior to 2018.
 Without that research, “the American Veterinary Medical Association can’t state that vets are allowed to even discuss cannabis as a possible recommended medication without risking their medical license,” according to Forbes.

 What Pet Owners Have to Say

 Despite the lack of scientific research, pet owners are all about CBD for pets, and it is becoming more widely available in dispensaries.
 Just read through these anecdotal reports!

 - “…a senior Staffordshire Terrier had a 6 cm mammary tumor and metastasis that disappeared in three months and didn’t come back.”

 - “…the bloating went down.
 She had more energy.
 After three weeks, she was down to her normal body size, and by week four she was running around the house and you’d never know she was on death’s door.”

 Maybe we don’t need a veterinarian’s stamp of approval?
 Maybe CBD for pets is just one of those things doctors will never agree on.
 The same could be said for people and marijuana.
 Some doctors are happy to prescribe it while others are hesitant.